Consumer Rights and Collection Agencies

 Your Fair Debt Collection Rights

 You have a number of consumer rights if you are facing harassment or abuse from a debt collection agency.
 It is against the law for collection agencies to harass you.
 There is a federal fair debt collection practices law and similar laws in most states.
 In some cases, state laws are more powerful than the federal law.
 One of the most important protections in the federal fair debt law is your right to send a letter and request that a collection agency stop contacting you.
 There are no magic words that you must use, but the request must be in writing.
 It is a good idea to keep a copy for yourself, send it by certified mail, and get a receipt.
 Once you send the letter, the loan holder can still sue you, but it can no longer send letters or call you.
-You can also use this self-help packet to find out more about sending a “Cease Communication” letter.

 Other important rights in the federal fair debt law include: